dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

 Truncate Keyword
 """"""""""""""""

-You may want to configure the METplus Wrappers to process at 00Z, 06Z, 12Z, and 18Z of a given day instead of 02Z, 08Z, 14Z, and 20Z.
+The user may want to configure the METplus Wrappers to process at 00Z, 06Z, 12Z, and 18Z of a given day instead of 02Z, 08Z, 14Z, and 20Z.
 Having to adjust the shift amount differently if running at 08Z or 09Z to get the times to line up would be tedious.
 Instead, use the 'truncate' keyword.